reefland/ansible-k3s-argocd-renovate/README.md

 ---

-#### Inventory Variables for containerD

-* `containerd_pool` lets you define the ZFS pool that containerd will use for the ZFS snapshotter.
-You don't have to create a new pool, just specify a a valid existing pool to use.
-A dataset for containerd will be created within the pool specified here.

 #### Inventory Variables for Longhorn Distributed Storage

 _NOTE: After using Longhorn for a while, I have decided not to use it.
 It has issues reclaiming disk space and does not seem appropriate for any applications with heavy disk write activity.
 The amount of space is not a concern, just the amount of disk writes.
 Works great for low write volume applications._

 * `longhorn_zfs_pool` lets you define the ZFS pool to create Longhorn cluster storage with.
 It will use the ZFS pool `rpool` if not defined.
 This can be host specific or group scoped.
 * `longhorn_vol_size` specifies how much storage space you wish to dedicate to Longhorn distributed storage.
 This can be host specific or group scoped.
 * `longhorn_backup_target` full NFS share URL path for Longhorn to make backups of the cluster storage volumes.

 ---

 #### Inventory Variables for K3s Installation

+* `k3s_pool` lets you define the ZFS pool to be used for K3s installation and mounted on `/var/lib/rancher`  You don't have to create a new pool, just specify a valid existing pool to use.
+A ZVOL will be created within the pool specified here.
+* `k3s_vol_size` specifies the size of the ZVOL to create for the K3s Installation.
+30G to 50G is a reasonable starting size.
 * `k3s_cluster_ingress_name` is the Fully Qualified Domain Name (FQDN) you plan to use for the cluster.
 This will point to the Traefik Ingress controller's Load Balancer IP Address.
   * If not provided it will default to `k3s` and the domain name of the Kubernetes Primary Master server... something like `k3s.localdomain` or `k3s.example.com`
   * All of the respective dashboards (Traefik, Longhorn, Prometheus, Grafana, etc) will be available from this FQDN.